What Kind of Flour is Used to Make Roux

 How to Avoid Lumps When Making Roux

 The best way to avoid lumps when making a roux is to follow the instructions and stir the mixture frequently.
-If you notice that there isn’t enough liquid to coat the flour so the roux may get lumpy, add a bit more liquid and continue stirring.
+If you notice that there isn’t enough liquid to coat the flour so that the roux may get lumpy, add a bit more liquid and continue stirring.

 What Is The Difference Between Bechamel and Roux